Your factory’s potential manufacturing capacity is lost to several wastage factors:

 You can track your company’s defect rate through your company’s Home screen and through the Quality decision screen.
 This is the percentage of products that have been identified as defective and requiring rework.

-To reduce your company’s rework rate you will need to improve internal quality.
+To reduce your company’s rework rate you will need to improve Internal Quality.
 A high level of internal quality is attained through:

 - Motivation and training of staff;